thomashirtz/awesome-chinese-learning/README.md

 It is possible to add the hovered vocabulary to a list by pressing "R".
 The list can be accessed using "Alt + W".
 The vocabularies can thereafter be downloaded and added to ANKI.

+Extra tip: If you have some text that you want to analyze using the browser extension zhongwen, you can paste it in [awfice](https://htmlpreview.github.io/?https://github.com/zserge/awfice/blob/main/edit.html) !

 ### Learning how to write

 [How to write Chinese character](https://play.google.com/store/apps/details?id=com.ansami.hkchinesechar&hl=en_US&gl=US) is an excellent android application to learn stroke orders as well as how to write characters.